 Daisy Tappenden Daisy Tappenden

-What even is hormone imbalance, and what causes it?
+What is hormone imbalance and what actually causes it?

 Hormone imbalance is a term that is thrown around a lot… but what does it really mean?
 Hormone imbalance is NOT a root cause, but a reaction to other factors.
 It is no good trying to fix the hormones without fixing the reasons for the hormone changes.